Online Consultation

 Yoga and Breathing Exercises: Improve flexibility, reduce stress, and help with pain management during labor.

-Always check with your doctor before starting any new exercise routine during pregnancy.
+Always consult your doctor before starting any normal delivery exercise routine.

 Normal Delivery vs C Section: What’s the Difference?